tomas-ravalli/fcb-smart-booking/README.md

     * **Primary KPI**: Total Ticket Revenue.
     * **Secondary KPIs**: Final Attendance Rate, Average Order Value (AOV), and the sell-through rate of the predicted inventory.

-This rigorous process gave us high confidence that the measured uplift was due to the SmartBooking system and not external factors.
+This rigorous process gave us high confidence that the measured uplift was due to the ML system and not external or random factors.

 </details>